winitzki/scall/tutorial/programming_dhall.md

 It turns out that the code for `fmap` can be derived mechanically from the type definition of a functor.
 The Haskell compiler will do that if the programmer just writes `deriving Functor` after the definition.
-But Dhall does not support any such metaprogramming facilities.
+But Dhall does not support automatic derivations.
 The code of `fmap` must be written out in Dhall programs.

-###### Example: a function with a typeclass constraint
+###### Example: a function with a `Functor` constraint

 Implement a function `inject1` that (for any types `a` and `b` and for any functor `F`) converts a value of type `Pair a (F b)` into a value of type `F (Pair a b)`.
 The type constructor `Pair` has been defined above as `Pair a b = { _1 : a, _2 : b }`.

 ####### Solution

-The type signature of the function `inject1` must include the given type constructor `F` and a functor evidence value for it:
+The type signature of the function `inject1` must include a type constructor parameter `F` and a functor evidence value for it:

 ```dhall
 let inject1_t = ∀(F : Type → Type) → ∀(functorF : Functor F) → ∀(a : Type) → ∀(b : Type) → Pair a (F b) → F (Pair a b)
 ```

-The implementation is based on the idea that, given a fixed value `x : a`, we can write a function of type `b → Pair a b`.
+The implementation is based on the idea that, given a value `x : a`, we can write a function of type `b → Pair a b`.
 Then can we use the functor property of `F` and lift that function to the type `F b → F (Pair a b)`.
 The complete code is:
 ```dhall